clickthisnick/dynamic-release-checklist/README.md

 Too many times I see release checklists full of items that **don't apply to this release.**

-This teachs and reinforces people to gloss over items, sometimes missing crucial tasks.
+This teaches and reinforces people to gloss over items, sometimes missing crucial tasks.

 Imagine the checklist below with **no downpage**